MDunlopGray/Git_class_notes/README.md

 Sometimes you don't want Git to version files.
 Instead, Git should ignore these files completely.
 You do that with a *.gitignore* file.

 * A *.gitignore* file is a plain text file
+* Commit the *.gitignore* file to your repo
 * Git ignores entries in the *.gitignore* file
-* Entries may be file types or entire directories
+* Entries may be file types, file names, or directories
 * Use # for comments

 Here is a sample *.gitignore* file: